Docs Menu

 Use currentOp to identify the index builds associated to a createIndexes / createIndexes() operation.
 See Active Indexing Operations for an example.

-Starting in version 4.4, MongoDB adds the ability to hide or unhide indexes from the query planner.
-By hiding an index from the planner, users can evaluate the potential impact of dropping an index without actually dropping the index.
+MongoDB offers the ability to hide or unhide indexes from the query planner.
+By hiding an index from the planner, you can evaluate the potential impact of dropping an index without actually dropping the index.

-If after the evaluation, the user decides to drop the index, the user can drop the hidden index; i.e. you do not need to unhide it first to drop it.
+If after the evaluation, the user decides to drop the index, you can drop the hidden index; i.e. you do not need to unhide it first to drop it.

 If, however, the impact is negative, the user can unhide the index instead of having to recreate a dropped index.
 And because indexes are fully maintained while hidden, the indexes are immediately available for use once unhidden.